Loaded Weapon 1: Critical reception

 The film received mostly negative reviews.
 Owen Gleiberman of Entertainment Weekly gave the film a C, comparing it negatively to the Zucker, Abrahams and Zucker films, while also noting that "the Lethal Weapon films, with their hyperbolic explosiveness, lurid repartee, and quasi-loco Mel Gibson hero, are already winking at the audience.
 (Last year's spoofy, ragtag Lethal Weapon 3 practically turned its own slovenliness into a running gag.)
 The only way to make light of them is to exaggerate the cartoon funkiness that's already at the center of their appeal.
 It's no wonder this Weapon ends up shooting blanks."
 Lawrence Cohn of Variety opened his review by saying "More an imitation than a parody, this would-be comedy is very short on laughs."
 Roger Ebert of The Chicago Sun-Times said the film's main failure was that the Lethal Weapon movies already contained sly spoofs of the police film genre: "The send-up doesn't feel much different than the real thing".
+On At the Movies, Ebert's colleague Gene Siskel said he "had some smiles at this material but no big laughs," saying the film seemed like a "quickie, slapdash production," and compared it negatively to the work of the Zucker, Abrahams and Zucker.
+Both critics gave the film a "thumbs down."

 Clifford Terry had a more mixed review of the film; in the Chicago Tribune he remarked that "the salt-and-pepper protagonists are no-nonsense, rapid-firing cops down to their very names: Colt and Luger.
 Obviously, National Lampoon's Loaded Weapon I is designed as a sendup of the Lethal Weapon movies, but the benchmarks are really Police Academy and The Naked Gun.
 Once again, criminal activity is the game but sophomoric silliness and tastelessness call the shots."

 Loaded Weapon 1 has a 21% score on the film-critic aggregator Rotten Tomatoes, based on 34 reviews with the consensus: "Loaded Weapon 1 hits all the routine targets with soft squibs, yielding a tired parody that cycles through its laundry list of references with little comedic verve".